adsanz/tracer/README.md

 -   `-t, --timeout-ms <TIMEOUT_MS>`: Timeout for each hop in milliseconds.
     -   Default: `1000`
 -   `-r, --resolve`: Resolve IP addresses to hostnames.
+-   `--stats`: Enable continuous statistics mode.
+In this mode, traces are run repeatedly until Ctrl+C is pressed.
+A summary of statistics is displayed upon termination.
+-   `--stats-interval <STATS_INTERVAL>`: Interval in seconds between traces when in statistics mode.
+    -   Default: `1`

 ## Examples